Q&A

 1. Higher Education

-• Family reunification — spouse can work immediately
+• Family reunification — spouse can work immediately, without A1 requirement (see familiennachzug)

-• No labor market test — employer doesn't need to prove lack of EU candidates
+• No Arbeitsmarktprüfung (labour market test) — employer does not need to prove lack of EU candidates

 How to Obtain?